lassegs/foss4gno2017/README.md

 What is the limit for your system?
 You should test for performance.

 What does 300 000 000 000 decimal numbers mean?
 2044.
-This is the data you'll be finished when your system handles 375 inserts/sec.
+This is the year you'll be finished when your system handles 375 inserts/sec.

 Client test tools.
 Scripts. copy(postgres), cat, split, sed, time...
 Easy to do, document, test.